SaifAqel/Pick_and_Place_Robot/ReadMe.md

-# AI Pick-and-Place Robot Arm
+# Pick and Place Robot Arm

 ## Overview
 This project demonstrates a simple AI-driven pick-and-place robot arm